nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### Updates to the Nesta website: `web_dump` mode

-If preferred, `web_dump` mode can be used either to add new pages or to do a completely new reingestion of the whole site.
+`web_dump` mode can be used either to add new pages or to do a completely new reingestion of the whole site.

 [an explanation of how to derive urls from the site map, download them and add their metadata to `metadata.jsonl` needs to be added here.]

 New pages can be added in `web_dump` mode.
 Only webpages which are not already in the database are added.
-The code will iterate through the rows of a dataframe representing all webpages, and those already present will be ignored.
-If PDFs linked to from new pages are wanted as well, then run the code twice, once with `pdf_mode = False` (to ingest the webpages), and once with `pdf_mode = True` (to ingest the PDFs).
+The code will iterate through the rows of the dataframe representing all webpages, and those already present will be ignored.
+If any PDFs linked to by new pages are wanted as well, then run the code twice, once with `pdf_mode = False` (to ingest the webpages), and once with `pdf_mode = True` (to ingest the PDFs).

 For a completely new reingestion, a new database needs to be created, following these steps:

 1. Change DB_PATH in config.py to the path of the new database.
 2. Run `__main__` in `retrieval/db/schema.py` to set up the new database.
 3. Run `__main__` in `retrieval/db/ingest.py` setting `mode = "web_dump"`.
 Again, if PDFs are wanted as well, then run twice, once with `pdf_mode = False`, and once with `pdf_mode = True`.
 Note that ingesting the entire site can take many hours and may throw the occasional error.
-If errors are encountered, use `start_index` to skip the webpage which caused the error to be thrown.
+If errors are encountered, investigate and fix the issue, or use `start_index` to skip the webpage which caused the error to be thrown.

 ### Adding webpages from other sites